 Instructions for the flooring contractor:

-Stir until you are SURE it's completely mixed.
+Stir until you are sure it’s completely mixed.
 Keep re-stirring at frequent intervals throughout the staining process.
 Apply with a brush and quickly wipe off with a rag.
 Dry overnight.
 Seal with three coats of semigloss latex sealer.
 Screen between first and second coat of sealer.
 It’s fine that the stain is oil-based and the sealer is latex, because the formula is primarily mineral spirits—so it’s very thin.
 This formula works every time.

-N.B.: Searching for wood floor inspiration?
-See 3925 images of Wood Floors in our Gallery of rooms and spaces.
+Searching for wood floor inspiration?
+See 3,925 images of Wood Floors in our Gallery of rooms and spaces.